adobe/phased-testing/README.md

 * **_Interruptive events_** are cases such as system & application upgrades, system migrations and dependant service upgrades.
 * **_Non-Interruptive events_** are cases such as system restarts, load injections and other unexpected events.

+The mutational tests allow us to assess the effect of an event on a scenario no matter where along the scenario execution it takes place.

 #### Interruptive Events
 Interruptive events are cases such as system & application upgrades, system migrations and dependant service upgrades.
 Where the whole system requires a down-time in order to perform these events.
 This library allows you to define tests in such a way, so that they can be interrupted at any point awaiting an event, and to carry on where they left off.
 More specifically based on your design the Phased tests will ensure that a scenario will work on an upgraded system no matter where it is interrupted.